NormanDunbar/SuperBASIC-Manual/sphinx/source/N/net-id.rst

 | Location |  THOR XVI                                                         |
 +----------+-------------------------------------------------------------------+

-This function returns the computer's station number set with NET.
+This function returns the computer's station number set with :ref:`net`.
 Other ROMs can also find out their station number by using::

     PRINT PEEK (SYS_VARS+55)